brainatica/brainatica/README.md

 # Welcome to The Brainatica Organisation!

-Brainatica is a research-and-build organisation dedicated to the study of **cognition** and the construction of practical infrastructure that renders ethics, safety, and governance *operational* across diverse classifications of minds.
+Brainatica is a research-and-build organisation dedicated to the study of **cognition** and the construction of infrastructure that renders ethics, safety, and rights *operational* across diverse classifications of minds.

 We operate across three intertwined strata: